-This magnificent and impressive golf course has considered among the top ten golf courses in Europe since it debuted in 1999 and was recently ranked 77th in the world, 3rd in mainland Europe and the very finest and top-ranked in Spain.
+This magnificent and impressive golf course has been considered among the top ten golf courses in Europe since it debuted in 1999 and was recently ranked 77th in the world, 3rd in mainland Europe and the very finest and top-ranked in Spain.
 As the venue for multiple PGA European Circuit tournaments, it is also regularly selected and also heavily praised by professionals and amateurs alike.

 Be cautioned, nevertheless, the elegance of the course will divert your attention from the many hazards waiting to do serious harm to your scorecard.
 It makes no compromises with its trees pushing into fairways, strategically built bunkers, and lakes that come into play on no less than seven of the toughest holes.
 This is a quality that manages to keep golfers coming back time and again to challenge themselves.
-It’s unusual to have that many unforgettable holes on one course, and considering the many ups and downs, the tees are all elevated with very little fairways that are played uphill.
+It's unusual to have that many unforgettable holes on one course, and considering the many ups and downs, the tees are all elevated with very few fairways that are played uphill.
 The spectacular 6th hole dogleg is one of them and deserves nothing less than a driver and complete dedication.

 PGA Catalunya Resort Stadium Tour Course offers golfers daunted by the degree of precision demanded by the Stadium Course the chance to showcase their skills on a par 72 course set between lakes and a plentiful amount of pine trees.